Seafood sourced using ropeless fishing systems can end deadly whale entanglements

 Ropeless fishing systems, also known as pop-up or on-demand fishing gear, are working around the world and are a viable solution for whale-safe fishing.
 These systems remove the vertical line in the water column, virtually eliminating the risk of large whale entanglement while the fishery continues to operate.

-Ropeless fishing systems replace vertical buoy lines with a remote-controlled cage, inflatable lift-bag, or spool of rope stowed on the seafloor.
+Ropeless fishing systems replace vertical buoy lines with a remote-controlled cage, inflatable lift bag, or spool of rope stowed on the seafloor.
 GPS or acoustic marking systems can be used to identify the gear’s location.
-When gear owners want to retrieve a trap, they send an acoustic signal to the unit, like remotely opening a car door, and the rope is released, or the lift bag is inflated, to bring the trap to the surface.
+When gear owners want to retrieve a trap, they send an acoustic signal to the unit—like remotely opening a garage door—and the rope releases or the lift bag inflates to bring the trap to the surface.
 Rope is only present in the water column for a few minutes during gear retrieval, if at all.

 Four examples of ropeless fishing systems that are now available to be tested and used by the fishing community.

-Photos courtesy of: NOAA Fisheries, LobsterLift, Sub Sea Sonics, and Ashored Innovations.
+Photos courtesy of: EdgeTech, Desert Star, Sub Sea Sonics, and Ropeless Systems, Inc.

-With the use of ropeless fishing systems, fishing can still occur in areas that otherwise would be closed to protect whales from potential entanglement.
-By stowing the buoy and line at depth, and marking gear electronically, less gear may be lost to bad weather, boat propellers, or poaching.
-All of these factors help reduce economic losses experienced by the fishery, and help maintain the overall health of the ecosystem by reducing marine debris.
+With ropeless systems, fishing can still occur in areas that otherwise would be closed to protect whales from potential entanglement.
+Additionally, by stowing the buoy and line at depth, and marking gear electronically, less gear may be lost to bad weather, boat propellers, or poaching.
+All these factors help reduce economic losses experienced by the fishery and help keep the ocean clean of marine debris.

 While much progress has been made to advance ropeless fishing in the United States and Canada, more needs to be done.
-Fishers need more opportunities to gain hands-on experience using ropeless fishing systems and tailoring them to their unique needs.
-Far greater economic support is needed for testing and transitioning to ropeless fishing systems so the economic burden does not fall on the fishing industry.
+Fishers need more opportunities to gain hands-on experience with ropeless systems and tailor them to their unique needs.
+Far greater economic support is needed for testing and transitioning to ropeless fishing systems so the economic burden of the transition does not fall on the fishing industry.
+Further development of management and enforcement tools is also needed.
 Increasing the availability of ropeless fishing systems will also help bring manufacturing costs of the technology down.

 How you can help